"The City of Biloxi is aiming to kick off the New Year with a project that will

 Hurricane on the Bayou | Outside Online

-"After the Flood An Imax filmmaker flies into New Orleans, post-Katrina, and comes out with a film on culture, conservation, and rebuilding Louisiana's wetlands"
+"After the Flood An Imax filmmaker flies into New Orleans, post-Katrina, and comes out with a film on culture, conservation, and rebuilding Louisiana's wetlands"and later:

 "The large format captures the scope of the devastation in a way TV news coverage can't.
 On a big screen, you see 25 boats lifted onto a freeway—or mile upon mile of flooded homes—and you're blown away.
 The power this storm had sinks in.
 It's earth-shattering.